Benjamin Disraeli: Back-bencher

 Although a Tory (or Conservative, as some in the party now called themselves) Disraeli was sympathetic to some of the aims of Chartism, and argued for an alliance between the landed aristocracy and the working class against the increasing power of the merchants and new industrialists in the middle class.
-After Disraeli won widespread acclaim in March 1842 for worsting the formidable Lord Palmerston in debate, he was taken up by a small group of idealistic new Tory MPs, with whom he formed the Young England group.
+After Disraeli won widespread acclaim in March 1842 for worsting Lord Palmerston in debate, he was taken up by a small group of idealistic new Tory MPs, with whom he formed the Young England group.
 They held that the landed interests should use their power to protect the poor from exploitation by middle-class businessmen.

-For many years in his parliamentary career Disraeli hoped to forge a paternalistic Tory-Radical alliance, but he was unsuccessful.
+Disraeli hoped to forge a paternalistic Tory-Radical alliance, but he was unsuccessful.
 Before the Reform Act 1867, the working class did not possess the vote and therefore had little political power.
-Although Disraeli forged a personal friendship with John Bright, a Lancashire manufacturer and leading Radical, Disraeli was unable to persuade Bright to sacrifice his distinct position for parliamentary advancement.
+Although Disraeli forged a personal friendship with John Bright, a leading Radical, Disraeli was unable to persuade Bright to sacrifice his distinct position for parliamentary advancement.
 When Disraeli attempted to secure a Tory-Radical cabinet in 1852, Bright refused.

-Disraeli gradually became a sharp critic of Peel's government, often deliberately taking positions contrary to those of his nominal chief.
-The best known of these stances were over the Maynooth Grant in 1845 and the repeal of the Corn Laws in 1846.
-But the young MP had attacked his leader as early as 1843 on Ireland and then on foreign policy interventions.
-In a letter of February 1844, he slighted the Prime Minister for failing to send him a Policy Circular.
-He laid into the Whigs as freebooters, swindlers and conmen but Peel's own Free Trade policies were directly in the firing line.

-The President of the Board of Trade, William Gladstone, resigned from the cabinet over the Maynooth Grant.
+Disraeli gradually became a sharp critic of Peel's government, often deliberately taking contrary positions.
+The young MP attacked his leader as early as 1843.
+However, the best known of these stances were over the Maynooth Grant in 1845 and the repeal of the Corn Laws in 1846.
+The president of the Board of Trade, William Gladstone, resigned from the cabinet over the Maynooth Grant.
 The Corn Laws imposed a tariff on imported wheat, protecting British farmers from foreign competition, but making the cost of bread artificially high.
-Peel hoped that the repeal of the Corn Laws and the resultant influx of cheaper wheat into Britain would relieve the condition of the poor, and in particular the suffering caused by successive failure of potato crops in Ireland—the Great Famine.
+Peel hoped that the repeal of the Corn Laws and the resultant influx of cheaper wheat into Britain would relieve the condition of the poor, and in particular the Great Famine caused by successive failure of potato crops in Ireland.